Bhasha-Open/Akshar/README.md

 मैं California में रहता हूं
 ```

-Akshara handles normalization, script detection, and segmentation internally.
+Akshar handles normalization, script detection, and segmentation internally.
 This is crucial for Hinglish where word boundaries are ambiguous.

 ### Whitespace is treated as a basic symbol